ROldford/ryanoldford-dot-com/src/pages/projects/20211217-ubc-insight.md

 While I have developed in Javascript before, this was my first experience with Typescript, as well as the use of Promises in webapp development.
 This was also my first serious work with Express servers and API development.
 I've developed a good understanding of these concepts, and intend to use them as I develop my personal projects further.

-(This class project cannot be publicly released, but can be made available to view on request.)
+(This academic project cannot be publicly released, but can be made available to view on request.)